 Using Custom Code References in Expressions (Reporting Services)

-You can write custom code that is used in expressions throughout a report.
-You can do this in two ways: by embedding code within a report, or by referring to methods within a custom assembly.
-Use embedded code for complex functions or functions that are used multiple times in a single report.
-Use code assemblies to maintain code in a single place and share it across multiple reports.
+You can add references to custom code embedded in a report or to custom assemblies that you build and deploy to the report client and to the report server.
+Use embedded code for custom constants, complex functions or functions that are used multiple times in a single report.
+Use custom code assemblies to maintain code in a single place and share it across multiple reports.

 Methods in embedded code are available through a globally defined Code member.
 You access these by referring to the Code member and the method name.
 The following example calls the method ToUSD, which converts the value in the StandardCost field to a dollar value:

-To reference global collections in your custom code, include a reference to the built-in Report object:
+To reference built-in collections in your custom code, include a reference to the built-in Report object:

 The following examples show how to define some custom constants and variables.